 The Map used or the information and preparation of this walk is Ordnance Survey Outdoor Leisure Number 28, Map of Dartmoor North & South, 1:25,000.

 Thank you for supporting this walk; we hope you enjoy the experience of walking at night on Dartmoor, and hope to see you again on one of our other walks.
-Our next scheduled day walk is the Lych Way in September.
+Watch our web site for detail of our next walk.

-Personal details received during booking will only be used for DSRTP fundraising purposes.
+Personal details will only be used for Mountain Rescue fundraising purposes.

 – Book instantly online with our Eventbrite online booking facility